KEY DATES and DEADLINES

 - An interest in pursuing a PhD or MD-PhD

-Applications will be available on November 1, 2019 and will be accepted until February 3, 2020, 5pm EST. Candidates will be evaluated based on their personal statement of background and professional goals, their academic record (transcript) and two letters of reference.
+Applications will be available in early November and accepted until February 1, 5:00 pm (ET).
+Candidates will be evaluated based on their personal statement of background and professional goals, their academic record (transcript) and two letters of reference.
 Prior research experience is not required for participation.
 Applicants will be notified of their acceptance to the program the beginning of March.